Vincent and the Doctor: Critical reception

 Matt Wales on IGN gave it a 7.5 out of 10 rating.
 He was positive toward Curran and Gillan and that the episode "finally gave us a three-dimensional Amy Pond", but thought the "usually excellent" Smith "didn't get much to work with".
 He also thought that the Krafayis was "a nice idea" for being a metaphor but was not threatening, and he labelled the emotional ending as "self-indulgently mawkish".
 The A.V.
 Club's Keith Phipps gave the episode a B−, explaining that it "didn't quite work" and suffered from tonal problems.

 A more negative review came from Gavin Fuller in The Telegraph, who criticised it as a "bland, inconsequential episode that, once it set up what was a decent enough premise...completely failed to run with it".
 He compared it unfavourably with the third series episode "The Shakespeare Code" in being centred round a historical "tormented artist" but wrote that it lacked that episode's "narrative drive", with "a serious plot hole" in van Gogh's ability to see the creature and that the Krafayis were "the most pointless monsters ever to appear in the series' long history".
 He also criticised Smith's Doctor and wrote that van Gogh still committing suicide despite the trip to the Orsay was "nonsensical".
 He did, however, praise "the Doctor's homily about good things and bad things" (though Sam Wollaston criticised this speech in The Guardian) and was grateful that Curtis "avoided turning the Doctor into a bumbling Hugh Grant character from his romcoms", concluding however "he did little else right and a crushing disappointment was the result".

 The scene of van Gogh visiting the Gallery has received particular praise, with Curtis stating the scene has transcended the episode.
+The speech given by Dr Black, and Vincent’s response, has especially become popular, highlighting the hopefulness of the series as a whole, and the Eleventh Doctor in particular.